Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

-\sspace The present study collected replies or mention tweets directed at the Twitter accounts of U.S. state governors and posted between April 1, 2020, and March 31, 2021, using Twitter API for Academic Research.\footnote{The collection of tweets was conducted on May 21 and 22, 2021.} In the case of Montana and Utah, where the governors changed in the middle of the data-collection period, the target accounts of the collection were switched on the inauguration day of the new governors.
-Through these procedures, 8,045,894 tweets were eventually collected.
+The present study collected replies or mention posts directed at the X/Twitter accounts of US state governors that were posted between April 1, 2020, and March 31, 2021, using X/Twitter API for Academic Research.\footnote{The collection of posts was mainly conducted on May 21 and 22, 2021.
+For Rhode Island's new governor, the collection was conducted on April 24, 2023.} In the case of Montana, Utah, and Rhode Island, where the governors changed in the middle of the data-collection period, the target accounts of the collection were switched on the inauguration day of the new governors.
+Through these procedures, 8,045,894 posts were eventually collected.